Table of Contents

 The shifting of actin filaments causes muscle contraction.
 Thereby, one differentiates between 2 types of force development:

 - Isotonic contraction with muscle shortening

 In an isotonic contraction, the extent of the overlapping between thin and thick filaments changes because, depending on the extent of the contraction, the actin filaments are pulled more or less between the myosin filaments.
 Since the length of thick and thin filaments remains constant, the I- and H-bands become narrower and the sarcomeres shorten themselves.

 In an isometric contraction, the length of the sarcomeres and the width of the cross-striation remain constant.
-However, force development still takes place as the mobile myosin heads cyclically approach the actin filaments in the same place time and again and the rotatory motion of the myosin head causes tension which is emitted outward.
+However, force development still takes place as the mobile myosin heads cyclically approach the actin filaments in the same place, repeatedly, and the rotatory motion of the myosin head causes tension, which is emitted outward.

 All muscle fibers innervated by a nerve fiber form a motor unit.
-Each muscle fiber has at least one synapse or motor endplate, respectively which is usually located in the middle of the fiber.
-A contraction only takes place as a result of a nerve impulse at the motor endplate via the neurotransmitter acetylcholine.
-A single nerve fiber can innervate one muscle fiber or many muscle fibers.
+Each muscle fiber has at least one synapse or motor endplate, which is usually located in the middle of the fiber.
+Contraction only takes place as a result of a nerve impulse at the motor endplate via the neurotransmitter acetylcholine.
+Single nerve fiber can innervate one muscle fiber or many muscle fibers.
 The smaller a motor unit, the more precise the movement.

 - Active motor system, random movements

 - Shifting of actin filaments results in muscle contraction

 - Immediate reaction – short performance with high strength peaks

 - Connection with bones through tendons and ligaments